folbricht/desync/README.md

 - Supports chunking with the same algorithm used by casync (see `make` command) but executed in parallel.
 Results are identical to what casync produces, same chunks and index files, but with significantly better performance.
 For example, up to 10x faster than casync if the chunks are already present in the store.
 If the chunks are new, it heavily depends on I/O, but it's still likely several times faster than casync.
 - While casync supports very small min chunk sizes, optimizations in desync require min chunk sizes larger than the window size of the rolling hash used (currently 48 bytes).
 The tool's default chunk sizes match the defaults used in casync, min 16k, avg 64k, max 256k.
 - Allows FUSE mounting of blob indexes
-- S3 protocol support to access chunk stores for read operations and some some commands that write chunks
+- S3/GC protocol support to access chunk stores for read operations and some some commands that write chunks
-- Stores and retrieves index files from remote index stores such as HTTP, SFTP and S3
+- Stores and retrieves index files from remote index stores such as HTTP, SFTP, Google Storage and S3
 - Built-in HTTP(S) index server to read/write indexes
 - Reflinking matching blocks (rather than copying) from seed files if supported by the filesystem (currently only Btrfs and XFS)
 - catar archives can be created from standard tar archives, and they can also be extracted to GNU tar format.